PAUL34913/msp1-cv/README.md

 Fixed:

 I was using a 1px border on individual sections causing a double border which seemed to be at fault, fixed by removing section borders and placing on the main container.

-### Sticky Dropdown Navbar

--   When pressing the dropdown menu in safari mobile (iphone-7), and choosing a section, the drop down menu does not collapse easily after reaching the section and clicking off it.

-No fix

 ## Deployment